jonas089/L2-sequencer-utils/readme.md

 # Proof of Random Delta

-PoRD is a consensus protocol where the odds of each validator to be selected to create the next block are always equal.
+PoRD is a consensus protocol where the odds of each validator being selected to create the next block are always equal.

 Consensus is established over a sequence of commitments (zero knowledge random numbers).